Orchestra: 2222; 4220; timp, 1perc; strings

 How Roses first came Red, and Lillies White.

-In 2007, not long after my father passed away, I began thinking about an orchestral work titled Cortège that had been premiered by the Flagstaff Symphony in 1985.
-When I opened that score again, I found myself spontaneously reimagining it, mentally hearing the music differently from what was written on the page.
+In 2007, not long after my father passed away, I found myself thinking about an orchestral work I had composed titled Cortège that had been premiered by the Flagstaff Symphony in 1985.
+When I opened that score again, I found myself spontaneously reimagining it, mentally hearing the music substantially changed from what was written on the page.

 A review of the premiere of Cortège had described it as “moving” and “long-haunting,” yet in my mind I was now rehearing it as a more intensely passionate work.
-Trusting my gut, I treated the earlier score as a sketch and reworked it measure by measure from beginning to end.
-(See Pursuing Eloquence.)
-Besides hundreds of changes of detail, I cut a middle section and extended the ending section.
+Trusting my gut, I treated the earlier score as a sketch and reworked it measure by measure from beginning to end.* Besides hundreds of changes of detail, I cut a middle section and extended the ending section.
 The change of title reflects the reimagined music’s changed significance for me.